Qorianka20/Q-orianka/README.md

 <hr/>
 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 📚 &nbsp; I'm a Full Stack Developer student at Holberton School.
+- 📚 &nbsp; I'm a Full Stack Developer.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🌱 &nbsp; Learning about Database Administrator and Machine Learning stuff.
 - 💭 &nbsp; Diving deeper into the realm of web development, IT automation scripts and data science.